Get Started with Square APIs

 - Point of Sale API — configure the Point of Sale API for your custom mobile solution.

-- Apple Pay — configure Apple Pay for Web for eCommerce solutions using the Square Payment Form.
+- Apple Pay — configure Apple Pay on the Web for eCommerce solutions using the Square Payment Form.

 - Locations — display production and sandbox location IDs for the Square account.
 Location IDs are listed in the application control panel for convenience.

 Step 4: Understand the different application credentials

 The application settings pages provide a variety of credentials for accessing Square services.
 You will need to use different credentials depending on how your application will be used.

 |Personal access token||Full-access (unscoped) authorization credential.||Grants full production access to the corresponding Square account.||Found on the Credentials settings page.|